zoredache/dockerimage_gitlist/README.md

 You can use it to quickly expose a web interface of the git repositories in a directory of your host machine.

-The dockerfile uses the lastest gitlist-master.tar.gz distribution available.

 Usage
 -----